shydefoo/k8s-101/k8s_in_action/core_concepts/services.md

   - hides actual service name and its location from pods consuming service, which allows modification of the service FQDN by changing `spec.externalName`
   - `ExternalName` services are implemented solely at the DNS level - a simple CNAME DNS record is created for the service, so these type of services don't get a cluster ip
       - CNAME record points to a FQDN instead of a numberic IP address
+  - By default external endpoints eg `www.google.com` are reachable from within the cluster, the `external-service` Service just enables decoupling

 #### Exposing Services to External clients
 - Expose certain services, such as a frontend webservers to the outside